 Apple pros might already know about Code Scanner from its opt-in Control Center tile.
 It doesn't appear in the Control Center by default, so you need to add it manually if you want quick access to its code-scanning abilities quickly.

-However, many people don't even use Code Scanner in Control Center, and that's because its primary code-scanning functionality is already built-in to the Camera app.
+Many people don't even use Code Scanner in Control Center, and that's because its primary code-scanning functionality is already built-in to the Camera app.
 While they effectively work the same, there are some differences, mainly that codes you scan in Code Scanner open in an in-app browser rather than Safari.

-Things are even more confusing when you realize that Apple called the Code Scanner app by a different name in previous iOS versions.
+Things are even more confusing when you realize that Apple called the Code Scanner app by a different name than in previous iOS versions.
 On iOS 13, it was "QR Code Reader," and on iOS 12, it was "Scan QR Code."
 Apple likely moved away from having "QR" in the name since it can also scan App Clip Codes, which can launch miniature versions of apps called "App Clips."

 Interestingly, if you dive into an iOS restore image on your computer, you won't find "Code Scanner" listed in the list of iOS applications.
 Instead, you'll see "BarcodeScanner."
 Apple is full of surprises.